arken-engineering/shifter/README.md

 ## Introduction

 <p>
-  Welcome to Arken Shifter, a database migrator for an open omniverse by the Arken Engineering open initiative.
+  Welcome to Arken Shifter, a database migrator for the Arken Realms omniverse open initiative.
 Currently it's taking data from various JSONs, Postgres, etc. and moving them to Mongo.
 In the future it'll do data syncing.
 </p>

 # Arken Shifter